C2SM/git-course/advanced/slides/slides.md

 - Watch the clock against this slide during the day
   - Usual failure mode: too long on the first two topics, then rushing hooks and LFS
   - If running late by the coffee break: shorten the theory for stash/worktree, not an exercise
-- Exercise 8 needs GitHub accounts and pairs - flag now that they should sort out an account over lunch if they don't have one and find an exercise partner
+- Exercise 8 requires GitHub accounts and pairs - mention now that participants should set up an account during lunch if they do not have one, and find an exercise partner
 -->

 ---